adriansteffan/DiscordJockey/README.md

 2. Hosting the bot yourself

-For windows:

-You need to have python3 installed and added to your PATH variable.
+You need to have python3 installed (and added to your PATH variable if you are on Windows)